Mohamed Muizzu: Education

 Muizzu went to Iskandhar School and was educated there from Lower kindergarten to Grade four.
 He then transferred to Majeediyya School, the oldest school in the Maldives, where he studied from grade 5 to 10.
 In January 1995, he completed his GCE O'Level exams, achieving first place at the national level.
 He also attended the Science Education Centre for his Grade 11 and Grade 12 studies, where he completed his GCE A'Level exams in July 1997, securing fourth place nationally.

-In 2005 he obtained an ORS scholarship from the British government to study PhD in civil engineering at the University of Leeds.
+In 2005 he obtained an Overseas Research Scholarship from the British government to study PhD in civil engineering at the University of Leeds.
 His PhD thesis concerned "Thermal and time-dependent effects on monolithic reinforced concrete roof slab-wall joints" and was awarded in 2009.
 He has also obtained the Project Management Professional (PMP) and PRINCE2 Practitioner Certification 2019.